A family of graphs that cannot occur as character degree graphs of solvable groups: Infinite Family

-Now we will show that the hypotheses of Lemma 2.6 are satisfied to complete the proof.
-We have that $p_1$ is adjacent to $p_2$, and $p_1$ is adjacent to $q_1$, an admissible vertex not adjacent to $p_2$.
-Also, there exists an admissible vertex $r$ that is not adjacent to $p_1$, and from the previous claim, we know that $F$ is minimal normal.
-Thus, the hypotheses of Lemma 2.6 are satisfied, and $\Gamma$ is not the prime character degree graph for any solvable group $G$. \epf
+Now we will show that the hypotheses of Lemma \ref{final} are satisfied to complete the proof of the Main Theorem.
+First we note that by construction that there are no complete vertices (see Figure \ref{fig1}).
+Next, we have that $p_1$ is adjacent to $p_2$, and $p_1$ is adjacent to $q_1$, an admissible vertex not adjacent to $p_2$.
+Also, there exists an admissible vertex $q_2$ that is not adjacent to $p_1$, and from the previous claim, we know that $F$ is minimal normal.
+Thus, the hypotheses of Lemma \ref{final} are now satisfied, and $\Gamma$ is not the prime character degree graph for any solvable group $G$. \end{proof}